DdeDamian/ds_challenge/tf_implementation/README.md

 All the terraform implementation directories shared some files, as the modules, not in its content but in the usage.
 This files are:

 - versions.tf: containing similar information as the modules but in this case we are defining stricter values to avoid incompatibilities.
 - variables.tf: general variables in this case we define the ones required by AWS provider to avoid warnings during run.
-  - README.md: Short description of the implementation and designing desicion made.
+- README.md: Short description of the implementation and designing decision made.
-  - outputs.tf: actual content to be showned after the run.
+- outputs.tf: actual content to be shown after the run.
 This files implements the outputs of the modules.
 - main.tf: containing the providers definition and configuration.
 - locals.tf: this is one of the most important ones, because here we define the values to use on the modules implementation.
 More details here [locals.tf](#localstf)
-  - data.tf: in case that we need some extra data like some values from a partiuclar data source will be define here.
+- data.tf: in case that we need some extra data like some values from a particular data source will be define here.

 ## Implementation